Pound set for biggest weekly gain in a month

 On a weekly basis, the pound was on track for a second consecutive week of gains against the dollar and its best weekly performance since end December.

-Risk reversals and implied volatility gauges for the pound signaled calm over the next few months, with both indicators holding near recent lows.
+Risk reversals and implied volatility gauges for the pound signalled calm over the next few months, with both indicators holding near recent lows.